Computer art: Neural style transfer

 Non-photorealistic rendering (using computers to automatically transform images into stylized art) has been a subject of research since the 1990s.
 Around 2015, neural style transfer using convolutional neural networks to transfer the style of an artwork onto a photograph or other target image became feasible.
 One method of style transfer involves using a framework such as VGG or ResNet to break the artwork style down into statistics about visual features.
 The target photograph is subsequently modified to match those statistics.
 Notable applications include Prisma, Facebook Caffe2Go style transfer, MIT's Nightmare Machine, and DeepArt.

 AI generated art

-With the rise of AI image generators such as DALL-E 2, Flux, Midjourney, and others, there is area of AI generated art.
+With the rise of AI image generators such as DALL-E 2, Flux, Midjourney, and others, there is an area of AI generated art.
 There is much controversy and debate over whether AI generated art is actual art.